jzingh98/PeptidePrediction/README.md

 # PeptidePrediction

-A machine learning model to predict the suprastructure of short peptide sequences.
-Developed for Tan Lab at the University of California, Davis in collaboration with Dr. Cheemeng Tan.
+A machine learning pipeline and model to predict the suprastructure of short peptide sequences.
+Includes aggregated data from the SAPdb, as well as additional data compiled through an extensive literature search.

+Developed by Tan Labs at the University of California, Davis.

 ## Setup